16 Maldives

 What does persecution look like in the Maldives?

-This nation of 1,000-plus islands declares itself to be 100% Muslim, so being a citizen of the Maldives means being a Muslim.
-Within the country’s close-knit communities, any deviation from Islamic values is easily spotted and reported to the authorities or Muslim leaders, so those who leave Islam must keep their faith secret.
-It’s so dangerous that husbands, wives and children may not even know of each other’s faith.
-If discovered, believers may be stripped of their citizenship, isolated from society and lose their state benefits for violating Sharia (Islamic law).
+This nation of 1,000-plus islands declares itself to be 100 % Muslim, so being a citizen of the Maldives means being a Muslim.
+Within the country’s close-knit communities, any deviation from Islamic values is easily spotted and reported to the authorities or Muslim leaders.
+Those who leave Islam must keep their faith secret.
+It’s so dangerous that husbands, wives and children may even hide their faith from one another.
+If discovered, believers may be stripped of their citizenship, isolated from society and lose their state benefits.

 How can I pray?

-• That secret believers will be able to access the Bible in their own language this year
+• Pray that secret believers will be able to access the Bible in their own language.